jadonng/QuantitativeStrategies_GlassdoorReview/README.md

 - Google Colab (~50 compute hours) free tier facilities.

 ## Directory Structure
 We have separated the source code based on the following structure.
-The folder `analysis` contains several notebooks we used when performing alpha research.
-The `backtesting` directory contains our backtesting system as well as several notebooks for testing our generated signals.
-Then, `eda` contains some notebooks for Exploratory Data Analysis (EDA) and `preprocessing` contains a collection of notebooks for textual data preprocessing.
-Finally, we have `utils` which contains some helper functions and a `requirements.txt` file to list all our dependencies.
+- `analysis` contains several notebooks we used when performing alpha research
+- `backtesting` contains our backtesting system as well as several notebooks for testing our generated signals
+- `eda` contains some notebooks for Exploratory Data Analysis (EDA)
+- `preprocessing` contains a collection of notebooks for textual data preprocessing
+- `utils` contains some helper functions
+- `requirements.txt` is a file that lists all our dependencies.

 ```bash
 ├── README.md